Lizonghang/TPI-LLM/README.md

 To get started, you’ll need to download the pretrained model weights from Hugging Face.
 For example, if you’re using the Llama-2-3B model, you can download the weights manually from [Hugging Face](https://huggingface.co/openlm-research/open_llama_3b_v2).
-After downloading, save the model files in a directory of your choice, which we’ll refer to as <code><MODEL_FILES></code>.
+After downloading, save the model files in a directory of your choice, which we’ll refer to as `<MODEL_FILES>`.

 ## Run TPI-LLM on Your Laptop
 Run the example script for a trial: